hungnguyentran/StackOverFlow/README.md

 python stackoverflow.py

-After run the code you will see the result in the terminal and create a file name UserStackoverflow.csv so you can open it by Microsoft Excel
+After run the code you will see the result in the terminal and also create a file name UserStackoverflow.csv so you can open it by Microsoft Excel